 Some Internet service providers in some countries allow running a server at home.
 This gives control comparable to a virtual private server but requires you to leave a PC turned on at all times, and it may need to send periodic messages to the DNS provider to update your home computer's IP address.

 There are three drawbacks.
 First, it doesn't work in all countries.
 ISPs in some countries without a large allocation of IPv4 addresses put all customers behind a transparent HTTP proxy or a big NAT, where one public IP address represents hundreds or thousands of customers.
+Use of a carrier-grade NAT was reported as early as 2005.
 Second, check your acceptable use policy: some ISPs consider running a server on a home SLA as grounds for disconnection, and some enforce it by blocking inbound ports or the HTTP or TLS handshake.
 Third, leaving a computer powered on takes electric power and causes heat and noise unless you host it on a cheap, passively cooled device like this $25 USB stick or a Raspberry Pi board.

 budget ssl hosting into Google and you might be able to find plans under $120 per year.